Our Jacobins: a Smorgasbord of News

 this obscene 350 million settlement

-with a Letita James boast that, you know, it's about what she did, and then the Fannie Willis testimonies, and it just, and then what we're, Ukraine is that they're, they're retreating, they lost another city.
+with the Letita James boast that, you know, it's about what she did, and then the Fannie Willis testimonies.
+And it just, and then what we're, Ukraine is that they're, they're retreating.

-And we got to end on a big happy note or we're going to depress ourselves into story.
+And we've got to end on a big happy note or we're going to depress ourselves into storytelling.

 American Greatness and the syndicated columns, you're going to want to subscribe to The Blade of Perseus because two or three times a week, Victor writes a piece exclusively for the website.